 But how can we know the Lord’s will?
 We know the Lord’s will by going to Him continually and letting our requests be known.
 Then we continue doing what is set before us, making no changes until we have heard from the Lord.

-If we are a young person we need to heed the counsel of our parents or of the elders of the church before we launch into some type of ministry.
-(There are rare exceptions where the Lord will speak to a young person and he or she will have to go against the opinions of those who normally are to be obeyed.
+If we are a young person, we need to heed the counsel of our parents or of the elders of the church before we launch into some type of ministry.
+(There are rare exceptions where the Lord will speak to a young person, and he or she will need to go against the opinions of those who normally are to be obeyed.
 These exceptions are rare indeed and quite dangerous, because a novice is quickly deceived by Satan.)